oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 The command will be similar but different for you.

-Provide the unique repository name prefix - use *go-on-oci* - and specify the compartment that contains the image registry repository to which the function image must be published:
+Provide the unique repository name prefix.
+Use *go-on-oci* and specify the compartment that contains the image registry repository to which the function image must be published:

 ```
 fn update context registry iad.ocir.io/idtwlqf2hanz/go-on-oci